 For any case not specifically covered by a payment plan that's been approved by the board of directors, it's vital to be very consistent and methodical in following your procedures.
 If you blow any step along the way, you may set back your timeline for being able to collect (or, in the worst-case scenario, foreclose).
 You might also compromise your ability to conduct future collections, and could potentially even give the delinquent member an actionable complaint against you.

-At this point, it’s important to get an attorney involved.
+When cases aren't covered by a payment plan and you need to truly follow protocol, it's important to get an attorney involved.
 Different states have laws on the books that define how much notice you need to give before taking legal action, such as filing a lien on the property or foreclosing.

 Filing a lien is usually much cheaper than trying to garnish wages.
 A garnishment suit can cost thousands of dollars, and part of those wages are protected from garnishment, anyway.
-If wages were that high, the member would probably not have fallen behind in the first place!
-If the owner is pushed into bankruptcy, you’re out the cost of the suit–and you still can’t collect.
+If wages were that high, the member would probably not have fallen behind in the first place.
+If the owner is pushed into bankruptcy, you're out the cost of the suit and you still can't collect.
 Wage garnishment attempts should be among your last resorts.

 You can revoke the right to use common areas, such as pools, tennis courts, and fitness centers.
 Generally, you can even do this to renters if the unit owner becomes delinquent on payments.
 When renters threaten to break their lease because they can't use the common areas as agreed with the homeowner, you'll often see the unit owner cave and pay the fee to keep the rental income coming in.

-Eventually, you may be forced to foreclose on a member’s home.
-Nobody likes to do this–but if you do have to foreclose, be aware of the potential defenses you’ll have to overcome:
+Eventually, you may be forced to foreclose on a member's home.
+Nobody likes to do this, but if you do have to foreclose, be aware of the potential defenses you'll have to overcome:

-- HOA does not have the authority to foreclose.
-Make sure it’s in your bylaws or CC&Rs.
+HOA does not have the authority to foreclose: Make sure it's in your bylaws or CC&Rs.

-- HOA’s accounting is in error.
-This is self-explanatory.
+HOA's accounting is in error: This is self-explanatory.
 Hire a good bookkeeper, and hold on to your records.

-- HOA does not have the authority to do a special assessment.
-Again, this authority is defined in your CC&Rs and bylaws.
-If it’s not in there, you probably can’t foreclose.
+HOA does not have the authority to do a special assessment: Again, this authority is defined in your CC&Rs and bylaws.
+If it's not in there, you probably can't foreclose.
 Change your documents for future cases, and find another way to collect.

-- HOA did not properly allocate payments.
-If you took a partial payment and the rules require you to apply it to the assessment itself first, before any other type of debt, but you applied it to some other debt, you can’t then try to collect on the assessment.
+HOA did not properly allocate payments: If you took a partial payment and the rules require you to apply it to the assessment itself first, before any other type of debt, but you applied it to some other debt, you can't then try to collect on the assessment.

-- Lien was not properly recorded.
-Check your state’s laws for specific requirements.
-Some states require recordation, some don’t.
-This is where a lawyer’s advice on the front end comes in handy.
-In some cases, failure to record a lien before taking enforcement action can result in giving the debtor a claim against you–potentially costing thousands of dollars, and often more than the amount that you were trying to collect in the first place.
+Lien was not properly recorded: Check your state's laws for specific requirements.
+Some states require recordation, some don't.
+This is where a lawyer's advice on the front end comes in handy.
+In some cases, failure to record a lien before taking enforcement action can result in giving the debtor a claim against you—potentially costing thousands of dollars, and often more than the amount that you were trying to collect in the first place.

-Because the foreclosure process is so expensive and traumatic, don’t proceed unless you’ve covered your bases and checked the possible defenses against the action… but don’t wait too long before taking action, either.
+Because the foreclosure process is so expensive and traumatic, don't proceed unless you've covered your bases and checked the possible defenses against the action, but don't wait too long before taking action, either.